Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Conclusions

 \section{Conclusions}

-The synchrotron beam can be well-characterised from a single interferogram made with a simple aparatus with no moving parts.
+The {particle} beam can be well characterised using a single interferogram using the emitted synchrotron radiation and a simple apparatus with no moving parts.
 The relatively large CCD image data set can be processed without iterative model-fitting to derive a much smaller data set of visibilities (in our case 10), which are then input into a fitting procedure.
 Importantly, this model fitting needs to fit for both the differential illumination of the apertures as well as for the coherences.
 The overall processing complexity is low and suitable for near-real time applications.
 The beam parameters and uncertainty in a single acquisition with a 5-hole non-redundant mask are comparable to those obtained with the two-aperture method employing multiple acquisitions with rotation of the aperture.
-The larger amount of light let trough by the five apertures contributes to the efficiency of the technique.
-Good results can be obtained with apertures small enough and integration times short enough that there do not seem to be pronounced de-correlation effects.
+The larger amount of light let through by the five apertures contributes to the efficiency of the technique.